ImagineShadow/hydratools/README.md

 # hydratools
-A best script for Encryption &amp; Decryption
+A best script for Encryption & Decryption for Reporing bugs contact me on Telegram : @DarknessEagle